 In addition, faculty members and their research programs are well integrated with several of the world class research facilities established here in BC including:

 Both Masters and Ph.D. students as well as Post-doctoral fellows are afforded excellent opportunities to develop their independent research skills and prepare for academic careers.

 Several faculty members are currently accepting Master’s and PhD students as well as Post-doctoral fellows:

 Research Grant Funding

 Faculty members have been extremely successful in securing research funding including CIHR, NSERC, CFI, Heart and Stroke Foundation, Michael Smith and other local, national and international granting agencies.
-In 2015 our faculty members were PIs or Co-investigators on operating grants totaling over $27 million dollars.
-Our graduate students held funding of over $1.7 million dollars and post-doctoral fellows training in the Department held over 2 million dollars in support funding.
+In 2016 faculty members held a total of $16,502,658 as nominated principal investigator; in 2016 they were successful in obtaining $2,277,545 in new funding to support research projects and equip laboratories.